 Lower Costs and Higher Savings

-Even the most expensive microphone set, webcam and speakers won’t cost as much as organizing an on-site meeting.
+Even the most expensive microphone set, webcam and speakers won’t cost as much as organizing a full on-site meeting.
 Travel, hotel, venue, meals – all those little things add up to quite a chunky sum.
+If you take into consideration the fact that these meetings may be regular, and not once-off, the costs of hosting on-site meetings can pile up quicker than expected.
+Hence, video conferencing has become a life-saver for many companies.

-Of course, you need to update the tech too.
+Of course, with online meetings, there are still costs involved.
+For one, you may need to update the tech tools used for your meetings.
 Things do get broken, and a microphone that is considered high-end now may be outdated in just a year.

 However, flights get canceled, and hotels get overbooked.
-At least the new tech, unlike a new plane ticket, can reuse it multiple times after the upgrade.
+At least new tech purchased, unlike a new plane ticket, can be reused multiple times after the upgrade.

 Unique Contacts and Opportunities